• Home

 • Recipes

-You are here: Home / Baby Boomer Wellness / Disease Prevention / Why Speaking Languages May Delay Dementia
+You are here: Home / Baby Boomer Wellness / Disease Prevention / How Learning Languages May Help Delay Dementia

-The World Health Organization reports that there are almost 36 million people worldwide with dementia, a progressive condition that affects memory and behavior, and that number will double in the next 15 years.
-The disease creates a huge strain on those who suffer from it, their families and caregivers, and society, costing an estimated $604 billion per year.
+The World Health Organization reports that there are almost 55 million people worldwide with dementia, a progressive condition that affects memory and behavior, and that number is steadily increasing.
+The disease creates a huge strain on those who suffer from it, their families and caregivers, and society, costing an estimated $1313 billion per year in 2019 in the U.S. alone.

-WHO reports that more research is needed to determine what causes it in order to develop better treatments, according to Alzheimer’s Room and the Queensland Brain Institute website.
+WHO reports that more research is needed to determine what causes it in order to develop better treatments.
+However, there are ways you can delay dementia including learning new languages.

 Mental stimulation